 Situated 98km from Barcelona, Rupit is the perfect distance for a day trip.
-We experienced it with two other Catalonian towns from between the 1000 and the 1600s.
+We experienced it with two other Catalonian towns from between 1000 and the 1600s, the most stunning being Besalu.
 Rupit is of the latter era, with charming renaissance architecture and buildings predominantly made from stone.
 It’s first mentioned in the history books is 968, with the town originating officially around the 12th century.
-Like the many towns we’ve passed on the way the regional flag flutters defiantly in the breeze.
+Like the many towns we’ve passed on the way, the regional flag flutters defiantly in the breeze.
 It’s approaching siesta and already the town is dead quiet though maybe it just is that sleepy naturally, with only 270 residents.

 A history set in stone

 Vehicle access to the township is restricted to locals only.
 Instead there is a large public car park at the bottom of the hill.
 A river churns by against a steep bank and under an old stone bridge above the car park, a lone restaurant, L’hort D’en Roca, sits atop a rocky outcrop, like a guard house protecting the village.

 An idyllic rural appeal